jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A noble lie perhaps, but still a lie.
 Charles simply couldn't make any sense of the people's complaints.

 To us, Charles was a selfish leader who wanted his time in the Sun to never end.
 But to himself, he was not.
 He was devoted to his father, his Faith, and his conscience.
 Being a king was his responsibility.
 He didn't care that the Vikings and Vandals were long gone.
-He was obligated to defend the holy rulebook and the country from everyone, even the people.
+He didn't care to notice civilization had returned to the Roman province of Britiania.
+Charles felt very obligated to defend the holy rulebook and the country from everyone, even the people.

 So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.